 Ms. Gerna Kristel T. Pineda has served as the Bank's Administrative Services Unit Head since 2016.
-Prior to ASU Head, Ms. Pineda started as Loans Bookkeeper upon joining SBI 2010; Loans Processor in 2011; Cashier/New Accounts Clerk in 2012 and Internal Auditor in 2014.Ms.
+Prior to ASU Head.
+Ms. Pineda started as Loans Bookkeeper upon joining SBI in 2010; Loans Processor in 2011; Cashier/New Accounts Clerk in 2012 and Internal Auditor in 2014.Ms.
 Pineda has attended various seminars necessary in the performance of her position.
-She represents SBI in the People Management Association of the Philippines (PMAP).
-She has attended a seminar on Digitizing and Simplifying HR and Payroll Performance conducted by PMAP in 2018.
-Ms. Pineda holds a Bachelor of Science degree in Business Administration and Masters in Business Administration from Ateneo de Cagayan-Xavier University.
+She represents SBI in the People Management Association of the Philippines (PMAP).She has attended a seminar on Digitizing and Simplifying HR and Payroll Performance conducted by PMAP in 2018.
+Ms. Pineda holds a Bachelor of Science degree in Business Administration and Masters in Business Administration from Ateneo de Cagavan - Xavier University.

-Jasmin E. Dumaraog Accountant Filipino, 36

-Ms. Jasmin E. Dumaraog became the Bank's Accountant on September 1, 2021.
-She joined South Bank in 2011 as Teller and has risen through the ranks as Bookkeeper, Libona Branch In-Charge of Office, Assistant Internal Auditor and Acting Accountant.
+Mary Phan Abadenas-Ijan Acting Accountant Filipino, 27 Ms. Mary Phan Abadenas-Ijan became the Bank's Acting Accountant on March 1, 2022.
+She joined South Bank in 2017 as Loans Processor and has risen through the ranks as Bookkeeper in Velez Branch, Branch Operations Officer in RNP Branch.
 She attended various seminars necessary in the performance of her position.
-Ms. Dumaraog holds a Bachelor of Science degree in Accountancy from University of Bohol.
+Ms. Ijan holds a Bachelor of Science degree in Financial Management from Cagayan de Oro College - PHINMA.